-- A. Definitions Applicable in all Matters of Prohibited Conduct Covered by this Policy - 1.
-Responsible Employee: All employees of the University who receive, in the course of their employment, information that a violation of this Policy has occurred shall promptly report that information to the Title IX, Diversity and Equity Coordinator.
+All employees of the University who receive, in the course of their employment, information that a violation of this Policy has occurred shall promptly report that information to the Title IX, Diversity and Equity Coordinator.
 This includes all students who are also employees of the University when the disclosure is made to them in their capacity as an employee.
 The online reporting form can be accessed at https://chsu.edu/title-ix/.
-Exceptions to the duty to report include: - a.
-University employees who are Confidential Resources (as defined below) who receive, in the course of employment, information that a student has or may have suffered Sex-Based Misconduct, including, but not limited to, Title IX Sexual Harassment. - Employees who learn of a report of Sex-Based Misconduct during the course of participation in a public awareness event such as a "Take Back the Night" or similar event. - 2.
-Confidential Resources.
-CHSU's confidential Resources ("Confidential Resources") include only mental health counselors and other persons working pursuant to professional license requiring confidentiality while working on campus when working within the scope of their licensure.
-Physicians, pharmacists, and other health care professionals employed by CHSU as faculty and not employed to provide healthcare services to employees or students are not Confidential Resources.
-Confidential Resources are exempt from reporting Sex-Based Misconduct when working in the course and scope of their licensure.
+Exceptions to the duty to report include:

+- University employees who are Confidential Resources (as defined below) who receive, in the course of employment, information that a student has or may have suffered Sex-Based Misconduct, including, but not limited to, Title IX Sexual Harassment. - Employees who learn of a report of Sex-Based Misconduct during the course of participation in a public awareness event such as a "Take Back the Night" or similar event. - 2.
+Confidential Resources: CHSU's Confidential Resources ("Confidential Resources") include only mental health counselors and other persons working pursuant to professional license requiring confidentiality while working on campus when working within the scope of their licensure.
+Physicians, pharmacists, and other healthcare professionals employed by CHSU as faculty and not employed to provide healthcare services to employees or students are not Confidential Resources.
+Confidential Resources are exempt from reporting Sex-Based Misconduct when working in the course and scope of their licensure; however, Confidential Resources will inform a person who discloses experiencing possible Sex-Based Misconduct of the discloser's right to report directly to the Title IX Coordinator and how to make a report to the Title IX Coordinator.
 When Confidential Resources are not working in the course and scope of their licensure and they learn about allegations of Prohibited Conduct they are required to report that conduct as any other Responsible Employee.
-This exemption does not extend to other areas of mandated reporting obligations under federal, state or local laws, such as the California Child Abuse and Neglect Reporting Act (CANRA) or Cleary Act reporting requirement as a Campus Security Authority.
+This exemption does not extend to other areas of mandated reporting obligations under federal, state, or local laws, such as the California Child Abuse and Neglect Reporting Act (CANRA) or Cleary Act reporting requirement as a Campus Security Authority.